Zoonoses Associated with Dogs

 This document provides information on various diseases that can be passed from dogs to humans.
 Often these diseases do not make the animal appear sick but can cause serious illness in humans.
 Persons with specific medical conditions such as a chronic illness, immunodeficiency and pregnancy may be at higher risk of developing disease or complications from a zoonotic disease and should consult with their physician before working with animals.
-The diseases associated with dogs include rabies, capnocytophagosis, ringworm and external parasites, tularemia, brucellosis, leptospirosis, campylobacterosis, salmonellosis, cryptosporidiosis, giardiasis, infections with pathogenic E. coli, echinococcosis, and cutaneous and visceral larval migrans, yersiniosis, mange, and MRSA.
+The diseases associated with dogs include rabies, capnocytophagosis, ringworm and external parasites, tularemia, brucellosis, leptospirosis, campylobacterosis, salmonellosis, cryptosporidiosis, giardiasis, infections with pathogenic E. coli, echinococcosis, cutaneous and visceral larval migrans, yersiniosis, mange, and MRSA.
 Additional information on zoonotic diseases can be found on the Center for Disease Control and Prevention Website, Healthy Pets, Healthy People.

 Diseases associated with direct contact or bites:

 Rabies is a fatal viral infection that can be transmitted by bites, scratches, and mucus membrane exposure from an infected animal.
 Dogs can be infected from contact with wildlife such as bats, skunks, and raccoons.
 Infected animals often exhibit neurological symptoms and unusual behavior.
 There is an effective vaccine available for people and most domestic animals including dogs.
 Dogs that have not been vaccinated for rabies and those with undiagnosed neurological disease should be treated with caution to avoid bites and scratches.
 If a person is bitten or scratched by a suspect animal, they should seek post-exposure rabies prophylaxis from a medical professional immediately.
 Persons who routinely work in high risk activities should be vaccinated against rabies.